PostPCEra/MLDocs/docs/33_Product_featuers.md

 For our ML Python Course learing:
   - we comeup with similar A1 ..
 C2 6 six levels
   - for Column headings : we wil have ( see more from programirz etc.. )
+  - we will have this chart as 'Front & Center' of the Teaching, any time student can popup.
+Student has pass TESTS of a given Level 'A1 of Funcitons' before allowed to move to 'A2 of Functions' etc. We show hours spent on a level
        -------------- |--------------------| -------------- | ----------- | ---------- | ----------- | ----------- |
                           A1 Level         | A2             | B1          | B2 Level   | C1          |   C2        |
        -------------- |------------------- | -------------- | ----------- | ---------- | ----------- | ----------- |